MikeShepard/SQLPSX/readme.txt

         Load the SMO Csv file into the specified database Write-SmoToCsvFile.ps1
-        Generates an a csv file for all SQL Server security settings formatsql.bat
+        Generates an a csv file for all SQL Server security settings Invoke-DbMaintBackup.ps1
+        Backs up all user, system or both user and system database, logs, or files.
+Includes logging and cleanup routines.
+See get-help invoke-DbMaintBackup.ps1 for details.
+    formatsql.bat
         Simple bat file for calling powershell.exe with the command set to out-sqlscript